rbmanez/Prosper-IT-Consulting-Internship/README.md

 - ### User Story 6

 ## Conclusion
 The Live Project Sprints provided me with an abundance of practical knowledge and skills to be a software developer.
-I've become more comfortable with not knowing something, breaking down a task into smaller and manageable steps, and working towards a solution.
 Working with a team supplied me the opportunity to learn from others' advice, successes, and setbacks.
 I gained the courage to arrive in the middle of a large project and to collaborate with a team to accomplish our objectives.
 I grew a deeper understanding of the development process and the significance of constant learning and improvement and effective communication.

 #### My Take Away Lessons:
 - Be comfortable with not knowing something and optimistically accept that fact.
 No one knows everything.
 Even the best developers are constantly researching and learning.
 Remain patient and persistent.
-Start small and move forward.
+Start small and move forward towards the solution.
 - Before even coding, make sure I know exactly what the user story is asking.
 Look around the app and code base.
 Clarify any doubts.
 Do some initial research if necessary.
 - Break down user stories into manageable steps.
-Figure out exactly what needs to be (or should be) done in each step so that I can work, research, and ask more effectively.
+Figure out what needs to be done in each step so that I can work, research, and ask more effectively.
 - Use [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
 - Always think in terms of what the end goal is, what the sub goal is, what am I trying to accomplish and why, and what is my code actually doing.
 - When in doubt, communicate and clarify.
 Don't be stuck on a problem for too long.
 Know when to ask for help.
 - Empathy and compassion are keys to effective relationships, whether it's at work or outside of work.
-- Continually learn and improve, in terms of work and personal development.
+- Continually learn and improve in terms of work and personal development.
 It's about progress, not perfection.